bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-install.md

 ## 5. Start Greenlight 2.0

-To start the Greenlight Docker containter, you must install `docker-compose`, which simplifies the start and stop process for Docker containers.
+To start the Greenlight Docker container, you must install `docker-compose`, which simplifies the start and stop process for Docker containers.

 Install `docker-compose` by following the steps for installing on Linux in the [Docker documentation](https://docs.docker.com/compose/install/).
 You may be required to run all `docker-compose` commands using sudo.
 If you wish to change this, check out [managing docker as a non-root user](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user).